High School Senior Recognition Program

 Seniors may participate regardless of race, religion or national origin.

 Seniors are given the opportunity to earn money for graduation and college expenses.
-For over 40 years, Beta Mu Omega and the Raising the Standard Foundation has awarded close to $450,000 in scholarships and cash awards.
+For over 40 years, Beta Mu Omega and the Raising the Standard Foundation has awarded close to $500,000 in scholarships, cash award incentives and gifts.

 All seniors accepted into the program are required to attend all workshops, service projects and the Ceremony.
 Each Senior will have a minimum amount of funds to raise through activities such as sponsorships and ticket sales.